-Encryption helps to prevent unauthorized access to your documents and other data on the device, since the system disk and all files are encrypted, and a password will be required at login before the computer, data and files can be accessed.
+Encryption helps to prevent unauthorized access to your documents and other data on the device, since the system disk and all files are encrypted, and a password will be required at login before the computer, data, and files can be accessed.

-If the device gets lost or user forgets the login password, the computer's disk can be accessed by decrypting it with a recovery key.
+If the device gets lost or the user forgets the login password, the computer's disk can be accessed by decrypting it with a recovery key.

 With Miradore, it is possible to enforce the activation of FileVault disk encryption for Miradore managed macOS devices remotely using a configuration profile.